-Commenting on the Medium-Term Budget Policy Statement delivered by Finance Minister Nhlanhla Nene in Parliament this afternoon, SEIFSA Chief Executive Officer Kaizer Nyatsumba said that the Government’s acceptance of the fact that, in the words of Minister Nene, “fiscal consolidation can no longer be postponed … [and that] the culture of doing more with less is required” was critically important for South Africa.
+Commenting on the Medium-Term Budget Policy Statement delivered by Finance Minister Nhlanhla Nene in Parliament this afternoon, SEIFSA Chief Executive Officer Kaizer Nyatsumba said that the Government’s acceptance of the fact that, in the words of Minister Nene, “fiscal consolidation can no longer be postponed … the culture of doing more with less is required” was critically important for South Africa.

 Mr Nyatsumba said while the country’s priority needed to be to grow the economy by ensuring that South Africa was more competitive internationally and attractive as an investment destination, it was to be welcomed that the Government appears to have come to the realisation that it needed to cut its cloth according to its size.